-FBI/BCI (Bureau of Criminal Investigation) eligibility letter

-Health Insurance, if applicable

-Professional Liability Insurance

-Health information: including immunizations, TB and the general physical exam.
+FBI/BCI (Bureau of Criminal Investigation) eligibility letter Health Insurance, if applicable Professional Liability Insurance Health information: including immunizations, TB and the general physical exam.

 Stark State College recognizes its obligation to preserve student privacy rights in compliance with the Family Education Rights and Privacy Act of 1974.
 All SSC employees and directed practice site preceptors with access to the student's records are expected to maintain confidentiality.
 All students will sign an agreement upon entry into the Program that acknowledges the use of the above information.
-CastleBranch will serve as the student's document manager.

 In accordance with the College policy regarding student records, all information entered in a student's file is available for inspection by that student upon presentation of appropriate College identification, except for that information described in Section 3357.09(K):15-19-04 of the Policies and Procedures as adopted by the Board of Trustees of Stark State College.
-Additional details regarding requests are contained within the Student Handbook.
+Additional details regarding requests are contained within the Stark State College Student Handbook.